meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 ### Description

-Find the identity of your Agent and grant it the following permissions: TODO: firestore, aiplatform etc.
+Enable agent identity for your agent, find its principal and grant it the permission to access the Firestore database.

 ### Success Criteria